BIOL548O/BIOL548O.github.io/PeerReview_2.md

 The goal of this Peer Review is to help our colleagues to write *clear, readable code* which creates *tidy data*.

-Here is a template for Peer Review 2. **Copy and paste this in response to the GitHub Issue that announces your review**

 > _tip: suggest new code to your reviewee by typing three backticks before and after your suggestion_

 > _tip: you can [link to specific lines of code](http://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github) on GitHub by clicking on them and using the new URL_

-**Please don't keep a copy of your reviewee's data!**
+*Please don't keep a copy of your reviewee's data!*

+Here is a template for Peer Review 2. **Copy and paste this in response to the GitHub Issue that announces your review**

 ```
 ## organization